Apply for EU approval when handling products of animal origin

 - Standardization centers

-- Milk processing and milk treatment facilities
+- Milk processing and dairy processing facilities

 Approval number